-Your keyboard may have a backlight illumination feature.
+Your keyboard comes with a backlight illumination feature.
+Press FN + Z to turn the backlight off and on.
 If the keyboard backlight setting is set to Auto, the backlight turns on when you type on the keyboard and turns off after a certain interval when you stop typing.
-You can modify the time-out interval or change the keyboard backlight setting to always on or always off.